harilvfs/rdevs/README.md

 ![Preview](preview/rdevs.png)

 > [!CAUTION]
 > Since the project is in development phase.
-Recommended To Test scripts in a safe env like virtual machine (VM).
+Recommended To Test Scripts in a Safe Env like virtual machine (VM).
 > Report issues you find [here](https://github.com/harilvfs/rdevs/issues), and avoid using on your main system until a stable release is available.

 ## Usages 🚀